grafana/pyroscope/docs/sources/configure-server/configuring-memberlist.md

 # Configuring Pyroscope memberlist

 [Hash rings]({{< relref "../reference-pyroscope-architecture/hash-ring/index.md" >}}) are a distributed consistent hashing scheme and are widely used by Pyroscope for sharding and replication.

-Pyroscope only support hash ring via memberlist protocol.
+Pyroscope only supports hash ring via the memberlist protocol.

-You can configure memberlist either via the CLI flag or its respective YAML [config option]({{< relref "reference-configuration-parameters/index.md#memberlist" >}}).
+You can configure memberlist by either the CLI flag or its respective YAML [config option]({{< relref "reference-configuration-parameters/index.md#memberlist" >}}).

 ## Memberlist